JadeWKA/Eat-Chikuwa-Game/README.md

 This is a mini game of eating chikuwa.

+The characters and background are from the cartoon New Atashin'chi :)

+It is my favorite cartoon growing up.

 The objective of this game is to eat as many chikuwa as you can.

+You can use the keyboard up and down keys to control character movements.

 Eating food other than chikuwa will make your score drop by one.